Hire Augmented Reality Developers

 Imagine a situation where the conditions for the scene are not considered optimal.
 A user varies the scene conditions abruptly by rotating their smartphone when filming an urban scene with augmented information in labels.
 Using only vision-based tracking, it would be difficult to maintain robustness and accuracy in the application when displaying information on the scene.

 This changes when more information is used, for instance, coming from the inertial tracking of a 3D gyroscope.
-Having a global orientation measured by the gyroscope can used to position the labels in the new scene in a precise manner, not having to depend only in the visual scene differences between frames—differences which would be huge in the scenario we just described.
+Having a global orientation measured by the gyroscope can be used to position the labels in the new scene in a precise manner, not having to depend only on the visual scene differences between frames—differences which would be huge in the scenario we just described.

 Specific Tracking Knowledge